FoxLisk/alttp-notes/glitches/stairmaster/stairmaster.md

 # What is it good for?

 There are three known applications.
-There are also mp4s [in this directory][.] if you prefer those.
+There are also mp4s [in this directory](.) if you prefer those.

 ## Spectacle Rock -> Eastern